outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- useful general cancer targets

+		- inhibt CYR61 (CCN1, an inducer of angiogenesis)
+			- artemisinin

 		- inhibit GSTT1, by increasing p38
 			- p38 MAPK-MK2 pathway is essential for age-associated upregulation of GSTT1